Idempotentization of Affine Schemes and Sheaves: Introduction

-Finally in Appendix \ref{Section_IandC} we show our topological retraction Theorems \ref{Retraction_Theorem} and \ref{Retraction_Theorem_ideales}: given a semiring $S$, we denote by $Id(S)$ its set of ideals, by $Id_k(S)$ its subset of subtractive ideals, and by $Cong(S)$ its set of semiring congruence relations.
-All these sets are then endowed with structures of posets with respect to the inclusion $\subseteq$ of sets.
-We consider maps
+Recall that the $u_R$-norm $u_M$ yields an ordered set bijection between the ordered set $\mathrm{Mod}(M)$ of $R$-submodules of $M$ and the ordered set $\mathrm{SMod}_k(\Mod(M,R)^c)$ of subtractive semimodules (or $k$-semimodules) of $\Mod(M,R)^c$ (see Proposition \ref{Correspondence_Modules_over_a_Ring}).
+Order theory implies in the case $M = R$, the above ordered bijection preserves primary ideals and radicals (see Propositions \ref{Correspondence_Ideals_Preserves_Primes} and \ref{proposition_radical_ideals}).
+This plays a role in our study of the prime $k$-spectrum $\Spec_k(\id(R)^c)$ of $\id(R)^c$.

+We also make the following apparently new observations.
+Let $S$ be a semiring, and consider its semiring of ideals $\id(S)$, its semiring of $k$-ideals $\id_k(S)$ and its semiring of semiring congruence relations $Cong(S)$.
+These are posets for the set inclusion $\subseteq$.